-- Lay glass flat with the exterior side facing down on a pair of saw horses. - Attach Door Rails (if applicable) positioning the mounting hole in the rail at the inside face/strike edge of door.
-CRL Door rail System Installation instructions attached. - Apply THREADLOCKER to all fasteners used to mount handle on doors.
+- Lay glass flat with the exterior side facing down on a pair of saw horses.

+- Attach Door Rails (if applicable)

+positioning the mounting hole in the

+rail at the inside face/strike edge of

+door.
+CRL Door Rail System

+Installation instructions attached.